ikhera/Final-Project-GIS-3/README.md

 tm_shape(merged)+ tm_fill("Language", palette = "Paired", title= "Predominant Non-English Language", alpha=0.6) +tm_scale_bar(color.dark="gray60")+tm_borders("black")+ tm_layout(main.title="Predominant Non-English Language in Chicago Neighborhoods")+tm_view(view.legend.position=c("right", "top"))

+### A basic summary of my code: I merged the community areas shapefile with the languages csv by their shared variable of community area number (renamed as geoid).
+I then used the object "merged" to create a map.

 ### Although cleaning my data in R was relatively straightforward, I ran into some significant troubles when I tried to extract the OSM Network and when I tried to upload my basemap.
-At this point, I figured the best thing to do would be a deep dive of my troubleshooting process.
+At this point in my methods section, I want to do a deep dive into my troubleshooting process and think about what I could have done differently.

 ### My first challenge was to extract the OSM Network for Chicago and overlay it onto my map.
 The reason I wanted to do this was to basically ensure that when a viewer looked at my map, they didn't just zoom into a blob of color and could instead see actual streets!
 I closely followed the tutorial from class on extracting OSM networks, and was easily able to download the data for Chicago.
 However, every time I got to the next step of viewing/refining the data, I would get a fatal error message from R.

 ### I switched my project over to RStudio Cloud in order to avoid running into this problem, but I still got the same message.
-In an ideal world, I would have loved to pull in these road networks to enhance my map and make it more interactive and accessible.
+I tried adjusting the amount of RAM used in my workspace and spent a good amount of time on RStudio Community, but couldn't figure out my problem.

-### I then tried to use a shapefile of Building Footprints, because I figured that would be a little easier for me than using the OSM Networks directly.
+### As a second approach, I tried to use a shapefile of Building Footprints, because I figured that would be a little easier for me than using the OSM Networks directly.
 However, I also ran into significnat hurdles there.
 The .dbf portion of the shapefile would not upload into R Studio Cloud (I think the file was broken).

-### In order to make up for this in a way I knew how, I decreased the alpha levels on my map so the basemap could be seen through the map.
+### Finally, in order to make up for these shortcomings in a way I knew how, I decreased the alpha levels on my map so the basemap could be seen through the map.

+<img width="1151" alt="Screen Shot 2022-05-27 at 3 00 43 PM" src="https://user-images.githubusercontent.com/70248566/170798241-0d143883-403f-415f-b2b2-50bb64199e0a.png">

 ### In an ideal world, I would absolutely love to push myself to make a more challenging technical interactive map.
-I feel pretty silly I wasn't able to do this.
+I feel pretty silly I wasn't able to do this, and would love to continue working on this project in a capacity where I can dedicate time to it to troubleshoot more on the streets.

-<img width="1151" alt="Screen Shot 2022-05-27 at 3 00 43 PM" src="https://user-images.githubusercontent.com/70248566/170798241-0d143883-403f-415f-b2b2-50bb64199e0a.png">

 ### My second big point of frustration in my project was working to upload my basemap into Knight Labs StoryMap.
 At first, I used Imgur to link a published image of my basemap into StoryMap.
 However, this gave me a series of blank tiles.
 I then decided to use Zoomify and Photoshop.
-Although Zoomify didn't work, I was able to download a Zoomable plug in for Photoshop that allowed me to create a "zoomable" version of my image.
+Although Zoomify didn't work, I was ultimately able to download a Zoomable plug in for Photoshop that allowed me to create a "zoomable" version of my image.
 The idea here is to basically have a zoomable image your user can easily interact with.

 ### Once I had my Zoomable image via photoshop, I downloaded Github onto my desktop, uploaded the folder into a new GitHub Repository, and then published the page to the web.
 Finally, I used the GitHub link to link my Zoomable Image into StoryMap.
 Frustratingly, however, my results looked like the screenshot below.
 There was absolutely a basemap of some type, it just wasn't displaying any of my work.